Älplermagronen

-Älplermagronen (also spelled Älplermakkaronen, lit.
-"Alpine herdsman’s macaroni" in German) is a dish from the Alpine regions of Switzerland, consisting of pasta, potatoes, cream, cheese, and onions.
+Älplermagronen, also spelled Älplermakkaronen, is a dish from the Alpine regions of Switzerland, consisting of pasta, potatoes, cream, cheese, and onions.
 The name is made up of "Älpler" as a designation for the Alpine herder and "Magronen", which was taken as a loan word from the Italian word maccheroni.

 History

 Älplermagronen are now regarded as a traditional dish of the Swiss Alps and a classic of Swiss comfort foods.
 According to a popular theory, pasta became widespread in northern Switzerland in the late 19th century, when the Gotthard Tunnel was built, partly by Italian workers who brought dry pasta with them.
 In any case, dry pasta eventually became very popular in Switzerland, especially among the herdsmen, because it could be conserved easily and was very light given its nutritional value – both invaluable advantages at a time when all foods except milk and cheese had to be transported up to the alp.
 The "Magronen" were stretched with local potatoes, enriched with cream and cheese, and seasoned with onions.
 This hearty dish was easy to prepare in a cauldron over an open fire and was particularly filling after a hard working day on the alp.

-Macaroni dishes might have been popular in Switzerland already well before the immigration of Italian workers.
-The 15th century cook from Ticino, Maestro Martino, describe macaroni recipes in his book: Libro de arte coquinaria.
-His macaronis are seasoned with butter and cheese, and sweet spices; he recommends among other things that the pasta must be well cooked.
-Shortly after, in the early 16th century, Ticino was annexed by the Old Swiss Confederacy.
-This favoured trade across the Alps, notably between Switzerland and Italy.
-By 1731, Disentis Abbey mentions in its archives a thread press machine to make hollow macaroni noodles.
+The first mass production of Macaroni was in Switzerland By 1731, Disentis Abbey mentions in its archives a thread press machine to make hollow macaroni noodles.
 In 1836, A Bernese cookbook includes a "maccaroni" and cheese recipe.
 Switzerland’s first pasta factory opened in 1838 in Lucerne and, in 1872, commercial production of macaroni as we know it today is attested.